 On February 12, 2021, the IASB issued Definition of Accounting Estimates (Amendments to IAS 8).
 The amendments require the disclosure of material accounting policy information rather than disclosing significant accounting policies and clarifies how to distinguish changes in accounting policies from changes in accounting estimates.
-The adoption of the new standard did not impact the financial statements of the Company.
+The amendment is effective for annual periods beginning on or after January 1, 2023.
+The adoption of the new standard did not impact the condensed interim consolidated financial statements of the Company.